Barbizon 63: Women's hotel

-When the Barbizon opened, the upper stories were restricted to women.
+When the Barbizon opened, the upper floors were restricted to women.
 Traditionally, men were only allowed to enter the lobby, dining room, and recital room; they could obtain a visitor pass for the mezzanine or the 18th floor.
 This rule was aimed at boyfriends but also applied to family members.
 The hotel contained "beau rooms" for residents to meet with their boyfriends.
 Doctors and those in service trades, such as electricians and plumbers, were the only men who were allowed to visit the residential floors.
 Elevator operators and security guards enforced the hotel's women-only rule.

-Unlike the Allerton and Martha Washington, the Barbizon targeted women who worked in the arts; many residents worked for magazines or at nearby stores.
+Unlike the Allerton and Martha Washington hotels, the Barbizon targeted women who worked in the arts; many residents worked for magazines or at nearby stores.
 All potential residents had to provide three references and undergo an interview.
 Assistant manager Mae Sibley interviewed every applicant, ensuring that the prospective resident was "presentable" and of "good and moral character".
-Residents were then classified into one of three groups (A, B, and C) based on their age and one of two groups based on their appearance.
+Residents were then classified into one of three groups (A, B, and C) based on their age; group A was the youngest, while group C was the oldest.
 Women in group A were typically given private rooms, women in group B usually stayed in rooms with shared bathrooms, and women in group C usually were rejected.
+Prospective residents were also classified into one of two groups based on their appearance.
 Younger women could still be rejected if they were unattractive, while older, attractive women were sometimes accepted.
 In the hotel's first few decades, all the residents were well-to-do white women.
 This led the hotel to be called "New York's Most Exclusive Hotel Residence for Young Women".

 Residents had to adhere to strict rules: for example, they had to sign a logbook in the lobby when they exited or entered, and there was a 10 p.m. curfew.
 In addition, residents had to maintain a "ladylike appearance".
 Various events such as organ recitals, contract bridge games, and afternoon tea were provided for residents, and the hotel even had its own social director.
 Paulina Bren wrote that the hotel's residents formed a social network and that women "felt empowered just by being at the Barbizon".